PrantoMondal/weatherAppBloc/README.md

 - Automatically fetches weather data based on the user's location on first-time use.

 ### 2. View Forecast Data
-- Access the weather forecast for the next few days, including temperature highs and lows, weather conditions, etc.
+- Access the weather forecast for the next 3 days, including temperature highs and lows, weather conditions, etc.

 ### 3. Search by City Name
 - Search for weather information for any city worldwide by entering the city name.